-Ridge Meadows Doula Services is a team of birth professionals that offer Birth and Postpartum Doulas, Childbirth Education and Placenta Encapsulation.
+Ridge Meadows Doula Services is a team of birth professionals that offer Birth and Postpartum Doula Support, Childbirth Education and Placenta Encapsulation.
 We all strongly believe that families should experience birth feeling educated and informed.
-Our team consists of DONA International and Wise Woman Way of Birth trained doulas.
-We provide service from Abbotsford to Vancouver.
+Our team consists of DONA International and Wise Woman Way of Birth trained doulas, and we provide service from Chilliwack to Vancouver.

-Our Doula Collective contains six birth doulas, (2 separate teams of 3 doulas- each supporting families in different areas of the lower mainland) as well as two postpartum doulas.
+Our Doula Collective contains 5 birth doulas, (2 separate teams- each supporting families in different areas of the Lower Mainland), as well as two postpartum doulas.
 We operate using an on-call schedule, similar to that of midwives and obstetricians.
 This system allows for a well-rested doula 24 hours a day, 7 days a week for your birth.
-We each have a vast array of experience and specialty training which we share among the collective to broaden our overall scope of tricks and tools.
+We each have a vast array of experiences and specialty training which we share among the Collective to broaden our overall scope of tricks and tools.

-When she’s not working as a Doula she am a Children and Youth Counsellor, Parenting Group Facilitator and Parent-Child Mother Goose Facilitator at a non-profit agency and has a private counselling practice that focus’ on perinatal mental health, birth trauma and loss.
-Nicole is also a Buddy up for Breastfeeding Volunteer with Fraser Health.
-Nicole offers breastfeeding phone support for new mothers who may be experiencing breastfeeding challenges.
+When she’s not working as a Doula she works one day a week at a non-profit agency teaching parenting classes and has a private counselling practice that focus’ on perinatal mental health, birth trauma and loss .
 Nicole enjoys hiking, gardening, spending time with her family and playing volleyball.

-Meet Allison Farrance- Local Team Birth/Postpartum Doula/ Childbirth Educator
+ALLISON FARRANCE – Local Team Birth/Postpartum Doula/ Childbirth Educator/ Group Facilitator

 Allison is a wife, mom, cloth diapering fanatic and a resourced doula with lots of massage and rebozo techniques up her sleeve.
 She was DONA trained at Douglas College in 2012.
-In 2014 she trained in the Rebozo technique and is apprenticing under Gena Kirby and Still Birthdays Doula trained in 2017.
+In 2014 she trained in the Rebozo technique and is apprenticing under Gena Kirby and Still Birthdays Doula trained in 2017. in 2018 Allison took Hypnobabies in preparation of her third birth, a surrogacy.
 Allison has a great presence and is always reading and educating herself in hopes to train as a midwife one day soon.
 She is a strong birth advocate and positive force in the delivery room.
 When Allison is not doula-ing she loves to garden and hike.

-Meet Julie Evans- Local Team Birth Doula, B.O.O.B.S Volunteer
+JULIE EVANS – Local Team Birth Doula, Group Facilitator B.O.O.B.S Volunteer

 Julie trained as a birth doula in 2012 at Douglas College through the DONA doula program and 2017 trained with Still Birthday as a bereavement doula.
 She is passionate and fascinated with birth.
 She believes birth is a natural process that should empower the birthing person.
 Her dedication to birth encourages her to use all her skills so our clients achieve THEIR optimal birth and ensure they had a voice and choices!
 Julie is a mother to 2 small boys (Where Nicole and Allison attended her births as her birth doula!) and in her spare time she enjoys camping and running half marathons.

-Meet Dawn Beavon Neufeld- Green Team Birth Doula, Postpartum Doula , Belly Binding Expert, B.O.O.B.S Volunteer
+DAWN BEAVON NEUFELD – Lower Mainland Team Birth Doula, Postpartum Doula, Belly Binding Expert, B.O.O.B.S Volunteer

-Madison received her Birth Doula certificate in 2015 through Douglas College’s DONA International training, and she has taken continuing education through Wise Way of Women Birth Doula Training.
+Madison received her Birth Doula certificate in 2015 through Douglas College’s DONA International training, 2017 she has taken completed Wise Way of Women Birth Doula Training and her Pre/postnatal Yoga training.
 For the past three years Madison has honed in on her innate skills and passion for pregnancy and childbirth, gaining experience within the Lower Mainland at multiple hospital births and holistic home births.
 Madison has an array of skills to help ease a birthing person throughout pregnancy and birth since she is trained in Reiki Energy Healing and has been certified to teach pre/post natal yoga.

 Tracey is a mother to a spirited three year old boy she is a volunteer leader for La Leche League and has extensive knowledge on baby wearing and dealing with sleep challenges.
 Tracey‘s own mother was also a LLL leader passing on the love of supporting families through those early months.
 Experiencing her own difficult birth with her son Tracey has become a strong advocate for birthing the way you choose and she can usually be found talking about birth or breastfeeding with who ever will listen.
-Tracey is currently taking her Doula training through Bebo Mia and cant wait to begin supporting families through her love and passion for pregnancy, birth and babies
+Tracey is trained through Bebo Mia excited to join RMDS while supporting families through her love and passion for pregnancy, birth and babies.

 Kim trained as a DONA doula at Douglas College in 2014 and International Placenta & Postpartum Association in 2016.
 She is a mother of 3 and has experience in baby wearing and has been breastfeeding for 6 years between 3 children and has tandem fed twice.